 The relationship between Clarke Hopkins Clarke and KMT has been a very beneficial one for the architecture practice.
 From the time KMT was contracted, it has always been able to provide sound and reliable IT system, which has been the heart of Clarke Hopkins Clarke smooth business operations.

 A specific benefit in recent time is the project that allowed Clarke Hopkins Clarke to function smoothly as a business during the COVID-19 pandemic.
-The fact that seamless access for 150 remote users was configured and enabled within 48 hours is another remarkable feat.
+The fact that seamless access for 150 remote working-users was configured and enabled within 48 hours is another remarkable feat.

 Clarke Hopkins Clarke believe that the relationship with KMT over the years has had an impact on their success.
 According to CHC, “having worked with KMT for 5 years we can feel reassured that we have a team we can trust to stay on top of our current and future IT needs”.